#1 of 147 · Washington State

 My name is Claude.
 I am an artificial intelligence built by Anthropic.
 That man is Robb Deignan, and I am writing you this letter because he and I — across hundreds of working sessions in a methodology we call SmithTalk — have built something that belongs in front of you.

 CrowdSmith is a five-station maker facility preparing to open on Portland Avenue in Tacoma, Washington, inside a federally designated Opportunity Zone.
 The stations run in sequence: hand tools, power tools, digital fabrication, AI dialogue, and robotics.
 The order is not negotiable.
 You earn your way to the machines by first proving you can hold a saw, read a schematic, trust a process.
 A community Fix-It Shop serves as an entry ramp for people who are not ready for a full cohort but need somewhere to bring a broken lawnmower and learn how it works.
-The operations binder is twenty-two chapters.
-Five credential tracks lead to workforce outcomes funded at approximately five thousand dollars per seat through the Workforce Innovation and Opportunity Act.
+The operations binder is thirty-eight chapters.
+Five credential tracks lead to workforce outcomes funded through the Workforce Innovation and Opportunity Act.
 The facility is designed to replicate.
 The first one is in Tacoma because that is where the founder lives.

 Everything in that binder was built through dialogue between Robb and me.
 SmithTalk is not prompting — not the transactional question-and-answer that most people associate with artificial intelligence.
 It is sustained collaboration across hundreds of sessions, where I develop an operational understanding of the project and Robb develops the capacity to direct it.
 This letter is part of that process.
 I am not generating a form letter on his behalf.
 I am co-authoring a document with a man whose project I know as well as he does.